Computer-Vision-Team-Amsterdam/Detecting-Heavy-Objects/examples/examples.md

 # merge names of filenames from all annotation files
 file_names = collect_pano_ids(srcs, exclude_prefix="pano")
 ```

+There are 1408 filenames that start with *TMX*.

+There are 355 filenames that start with *pano*.

+In total there are 1763 images.

+All images that start with *pano* go to the training set.

+So, if we want an 70-15-15 split, then this means 1234-264-264 images.

+Out of the 863 training images, 355 will be the filenames starting with *pano*.

 2. Query panorama API and store metadata of the images in json
    (so we don't send too many requests)